kirankumar3117/DSA/README.md

 ~ How many times a number repeated - How many times a number repeated.

 ~ Reversing a given number (with out converting it into string) - ReverseNumber.

+~ Checking the prime number (Brute force, but some how new approach) - IsPrime.